 It is discerned that vulnerable populations can safely re-enter public spaces.

-Our Re-Opening Team is monitoring these benchmarks and is in regular consultation with our congregation's Leadership Team.
-Current plans are to gradually offer onsite worship opportunities beginning at the end of May 2021.
-The congregation will receive two- to four-weeks' notice before changes are made.
+Our COVID Response Team is monitoring these benchmarks and is in regular consultation with our congregation's Leadership Team.

 BENCHMARKS FOR RESUMING ONSITE ACTIVITIES